folio-org/stripes-experiments/stripes-connect/api.md

 remove this requirement in future.)

+## Appendices: for developers

+These sections are only for developers working on Stripes itself.
+Those working on _using_ Stripes to build a UI can ignore them.

-## Appendix A: some implementation details
+### Appendix A: some implementation details

 When a connected component is invoked, two properties are passed to the wrapped component: